grocid/libPQP/README.md

 ###Squaring/subcode attacks

 Squaring attacks exploit that (the now deprecated) p = 4800 = 2⁶ × 75.
 By squaring the polynomial, the vector space decreases in size by a factor 2 (which can be done six times).
-It also causes collisions in the error vector, making it to decrease in weight.
+It may also lead to collisions in the error vector, causing a decrease in error weight.
 This allows an attacker to go quite far below 80-bit security.
 See [this paper](http://link.springer.com/article/10.1007/s10623-015-0099-x).

-This attack is mitigated by picking a prime block length p.
+This attack can be mitigated by picking a prime block length p.
 In the example above, p = 4801.

 #Academic papers
 [MDPC-McEliece: New McEliece Variants from Moderate Density Parity-Check Codes](https://eprint.iacr.org/2012/409.pdf)